LibreTechnica/libretechnica.github.io/README.md

 # Welcome to LibreTechnica!

 LibreTechnica shares knowledge about technologies developed for the benefit of the commons.
 By promoting open-source technologies that are free from and resistant to corporate control, government censorship, political coercion, and environmental harm, we can together heighten and sustain the common good.

-*LibreTechnica is just starting out as a spin-off/superset of [CryptoParty](https://www.cryptoparty.in/), the decentralized movement to share knowledge about protecting yourself in the digital space.
-If you are looking to contribute by writing some guides, designing graphics and branding, or organizing, please reach out to us on Twitter [@LibreTechnica](https://twitter.com/LibreTechnica).*

 ### Areas of Focus
 - **Applications:** open source software and operating systems, secure messaging, encryption tools